laravel/docs/queries.md

 You may also specify additional columns to update during the operation:

     DB::table('users')->increment('votes', 1, ['name' => 'John']);

-<a name="other-creation-methods"></a>
-### Other Creation Methods

-#### `updateOrInsert`

-There may be a situation in which you want to update an existing record in the database or create it if none exists.
-The `updateOrInsert` method accepts two arguments: an array of conditions to find the record, and an array of column / value pairs containing the columns to be updated.

-The `updateOrInsert` method will attempt to locate a database record using the first argument.
-If the record exists, it will be updated with the values in the second argument.
-If the record can not be found, a new one will be inserted with the attributes from the first argument, merged with the values in the second argument.

-    // If there is a user with matching email and name, set the votes to 2.
-    // If there is no matching user, insert one DB::table('users')
-        ->updateOrInsert(
-            ['email' => 'john@example.com', 'name' => 'John'],
-            ['votes' => '2']
-        );

 <a name="deletes"></a>
 ## Deletes